TimothyOlsson/DD2404-project/results/notebook.md

 I could not get a good accuracy on my data, so I switched to another project (Text Generation, see repo in github), where I learned a lot of how you could structure data.
 One important methods that I learned was one-hot encoding data, which proved to be extremely useful for LSTM.
 I added the functionallity and it works flawlessly!

 Time is running short and I need to do the last fixes to my models and script.
 One thing that I need to do is to improve the way you change parameters, to improve user experience.
 This will be a huge task.

+### 2018-01-11
+It has been a long time since the last entry, due to another course taking all the time.

+*Many things have changed in the code.
+Here are a summary of some big changes:
+*Large datasets of negative and positive samples for eukaryotes have been downloaded.
+Only using bacterial or eukaryotes improved performance.
+*The data sets are now divided into training, validation and test datasets (like it should be).
+*Added a config file (called settings.py) and simple argparser that I will expand on.
+*Folder structure improved (i.e similar scripts are in one folder and not spread out).
+*Good model has been trained, 94.1% on test set.
+I will try to improve more to reach 95%.
+*The output data is now logged.
+*Fixed major bug where labels were flipped when adding data in a certain way.
+*Started writing on the report.
+*Improved GAN slightly, but it produces bad results.
+I will try to find a better solution.

+Future work that I will try to finish today/tomorrow:
+*Add more comments to the code
+*Improve real time plot performance
+*Modularize code to use multiprocessing.
+This will need a complete restructure of code

+I will try to finish everything soon and send in the report.